Camp Baker |

 (1821 - 1824, 1829 - unknown), near Libby

-A North West Co. trading post located above the Kootenai Falls at the mouth of Rainey Creek.
-Abandoned, then replaced by a Hudson's Bay Co. post in 1829 on the same site.
+A North West Co. (?) trading post located above the Kootenai Falls at the mouth of Rainey Creek.
+The Hudson's Bay Company apparently took over the post shortly after it was built.
+Abandoned, then replaced by a new HBC post in 1829 on the same site, built by William Kittson.

 Flathead Post (1)

-A North West Co. trading post built by Alexander Ross on the north-side of the Clark Fork River.
+A Pacific Fur Co. trading post built by Alexander Ross on the north side of the Clark Fork River.
+It was transferred to the North West Co. in November 1813 before it closed.

 Saleesh House (1)